This post may include affiliate links. Thank you for your support.

 This hearty Tuscan White Bean Soup recipe is bursting with flavor and loaded with fresh vegetables, beans and bacon!
 It’s all made entirely in just one pot and ready in 30 minutes or less.
 Plus, it’s freezer friendly too, making it perfect for meal prep.
 It’s a creamy, hearty and comforting bean soup recipe that you and your family will love!

-Update: This post was originally published in January 2015.
-I took new photos and made updates to the post below to include more information about this One Pot Tuscan Bean Soup.
-Plus, I added a recipe video and step by step photos to show you how easy this bean and bacon soup is to make!
+Update: This recipe was originally published in January 2015.
+I took new photos and made updates to the article below to include more information about this One Pot Tuscan Bean and Bacon Soup recipe.

 Hi, friends!
 What’s shaking?
 I don’t know about you, but all this cold weather has me feeling totally tired and rundown.
 Or maybe Mercury is in retrograde?
 Who knows.
 But, what I DO know, is whenever I’m feeling beat, I always crave a big ‘ole bowl of hearty, warming soup.